JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML ScalarDataPropertyValue

-An OML ScalarDataPropertyValue specifies a literal string as the value of an OML ScalarDataProperty in the scope of an OML SingletonInstanceStructuredDataPropertyContext.
+An OML ScalarDataPropertyValue specifies a literal string as the value of an OML DataRelationshipToScalar in the scope of an OML SingletonInstanceStructuredDataPropertyContext.

 {APIs: **Normalized**, **Functional**}